Beware very low CFD Margins

 Statistically speaking over-gearing yourself is statistically the main culprit for blowing out accounts along with scaling into trades and averaging down.
 I think it is also very important to keep your share sizes consistent in all CFD trades and not think that one trade looks 'like a perfect setup' and to then over leverage yourself on that trade.
 Keep in mind even the most perfect looking trade can go wrong on you in a split second.

-A: There is no way to trade without leverage on CFDs.
-So you can't really do 100% margin, but if you are disciplined enough, you can keep yourself honest (maybe with a spreadsheet or something).
+A: I only know one provider where you can trade without utilising leverage and the provider is Ayondo.
+Normally, with the other providers there is no way to trade without leverage on CFDs.
+So you can’t really do 100% margin, but if you are disciplined enough, you can keep yourself honest (maybe with a spreadsheet or something).
 You can also buy the amount of shares that would equal what you want to invest in a normal account, and leave the rest as surplus.

 A: A margin call happens when you have insufficient funds in your account to cover your margin requirements and running losses.
 When this occurs your account comes into margin call and you are at risk to have your position closed out at any time.